Rotation Sensor#

 set_reversed#

-set_reversed inverts the Rotation Sensor output so positive values become negative, and negative values become positive.
+When reversed, positive values become negative and negative values become positive.
 This method works the same as setting the reverse parameter to True when using the Rotation constructor.

 Usage: